Unit 6 - Practice Quiz

 30 The Paasche Price Index differs from Laspeyres because it uses:

-A. Base year quantities as weights.
+A. Current year quantities as weights.

-B. Current year quantities as weights.
+B. Base year quantities as weights.

 C. Fixed prices.